We are committed to transparent reporting on the progress we make towards achieving our sustainability strategy.

 Process for identifying the most material topics and their boundaries

 We conduct an annual review of our gross list of aspects.
-This is based on an analysis of external standards, such as the GRI Standard topic list, legislation, investor and NGO questionnaires, peer reviews, business intelligence, lifecycle assessment results, stakeholder dialogues and stakeholder reports, and media coverage.
-The gross list has been checked against GRI’s Sustainability Context and Stakeholder Inclusiveness tests most recently in 2019.
+This is based on an analysis of external standards, such as the GRI Standard topic list, legislation, investor and NGO questionnaires, peer reviews, business intelligence, lifecycle assessment results, stakeholder dialogues and stakeholder reports and media coverage.
+The gross list has been checked against GRI’s Sustainability Context and Stakeholder Inclusiveness tests, most recently in 2021.

 We prioritise the most material topics from this gross list by scoring different aspects on their frequency (how often they are raised by stakeholders) and their significance for economic, environmental and social impacts.
 We then break these categories down further.
 For frequency, we look at frequency raised by key defined sustainability stakeholders and experts (weighted x3), frequency featured in media (weighted x1) and frequency raised in key sustainability benchmarks, rankings and indices (weighted x1).
 For impact, we look at social and environmental impacts (weighted x1) and importance to business strategy (weighted x2).
 At least two internal experts per category gave scores, which were based on lifecycle assessment (LCA) data and existing strategy documents.
 We also chose at least one representative from each of our key stakeholder groups (which includes customers, colleagues, communities, suppliers and their employees, industry peers, NGOs, IGOs, policymakers and investors).
-We asked eleven stakeholder representatives to feedback on our materiality matrix.
+During 2021, we have conducted stakeholder reviews based on the stakeholder survey.

 We review our materiality matrix on an annual basis.
-This can mean conducting a full materiality analysis (as conducted in 2016 and 2019) as described in points 1 and 2 or a review of previous year’s matrix considering feedback received.
+This means either conducting a full materiality analysis (as conducted in 2016 and 2019) as described in points 1 and 2 or a review of previous year’s matrix considering feedback received.

-Read our independently verified assurance statement in the annual Sustainability Report 2019 to find out more about how we define our report content and a list of material topics.
+Read our independently verified assurance statement in the annual Sustainability Disclosure 2021 to find out more about how we define our report content and a list of material topics.